5 Memphis cops charged with murder in Tyre Nichols' death

 “I expect our citizens to exercise their First Amendment right to protest, to demand actions and results, but we need to ensure our community is safe in this process,” she said.
 “None of this is a calling card for inciting violence or destruction on our community or against our citizens.”

-Davis said the fired officers’ actions aren’t a reflection of the good work that many Memphis Police Department officers do every day and she pledged to take action to make improvements at the agency.
+Davis said the fired officers’ actions aren’t a reflection of the good work that many Memphis police officers do every day and she pledged to take action to make improvements at the agency.

 “It is my intent, as a proactive measure, to ensure that a complete and independent review is conducted on all of the Memphis Police Department’s specialized units and the commitment of my executive leadership to ensure that policies and procedures are adhered to in our daily encounters with the citizens we are sworn to serve,” she said.